bazelbuild/bazel/site/docs/tutorial/ios-app.md

 Now, save and close the file.
 You can compare your `BUILD` file to the [completed example](https://github.com/bazelbuild/examples/blob/master/tutorial/ios-app/BUILD) in the `master` branch of the GitHub repo.

-Again, note how the `deps` attribute references the output of the `UrlGetClasses` rule you added to the `BUILD` file above.

 ## Run the build